ProjectOrangeBox/orange/README.md

 You can think of them as Drupal Modules

 `/public`
-This is the publicly accessible folder apache “servers” files from.
+This is the publicly accessible folder apache "servers" files from.

 `/public/index.php`
-The index.php serves as the front controller or router.
+The `index.php` serves as the front controller/router.

 https://www.codeigniter.com/user_guide/overview/appflow.html?highlight=index%20php

 `/support`
-In order to a project organized, This folder contain things such as database back ups, import files, migrations, SSL keys, etc…
+In order to a project organized, This folder contain things such as database back ups, import files, migrations, SSL keys, etc...

 `/var`